MRurka/mrurka.github.io/_posts/work/1991-01-01-SelectiveFew.markdown

 img-background: background-sf.jpg

+path: selective

 ---

 <b>Product Designer, 9 months.</b>

 Selective Few is an Ecommerce company that sells rare fashion from the worlds top boutiques.
 Empowering traditional brick and mortar boutiques with a beautiful online presence and the reach of a global market.
 Selective Few is also a graduate of the <a href="http://founderfuel.com/en/" target="_blank">FounderFuel Program</a>, one of Canada's top startup incubator, based in Montreal, QC.

 <div class="image-container">
     <img class="clear" src=""/>